Rocketmakers Logo

 By Briony Phillips

-sitting on money
+tiny person sitting on a pile of money

 What is an angel investor?

 A high net worth individual or ultra high net worth individual who has decided to invest a proportion of their wealth into high risk business ventures.
-Angel investors will look to fund businesses at different stages of development and may do so independently, through a crowdfunding platform, through their corporate financier or through a group or syndicate.
+Angel investors will look to fund businesses at different stages of development and may do so independently, through a crowdfunding platform, through their corporate financier, or through a group or syndicate.

 Is angel funding right for you?

 First, think seriously about whether your business is suitable for angel investors and whether you are committed to building a company that will deliver the kind of returns a venture capital investor would want to see.
-Your investors’ expectations will vary depending on a host of different factors but most angel investors will have a portfolio of investments and a high degree of ambition for your business exit - they’re only going to invest if you can convince them you’ve got the team, potential market and experience required.
+Your investors’ expectations will vary depending on a host of different factors but most angel investors will have a portfolio of investments and a high degree of ambition for your business exit - they’re only going to invest if you can convince them you’ve got the team, potential market, and experience required.

 Many experts will recommend that you fund your initial development and growth through bootstrapping, ‘gifts’ or loans from friends and family, grant funding or debt/loans BEFORE you consider equity funding.
 After all, with equity you are selling a stake in your business and in most cases, a portion of the control - unlike any of the other options.
 Anecdotally, I regularly hear founders say that they spend up to 70% of their time finding, engaging and courting investors.
 This time spent away from the business in the early stages can have a significant impact on traction and profitability or progress.

-In the UK most angel investors will expect you to have made some traction and in doing so demonstrated the potential for your business with evidence of the market and the product market fit to help reduce the risk prior to their investment.
+In the UK, most angel investors will expect you to have made some traction and in doing so demonstrated the potential for your business with evidence of the market and the product market fit to help reduce the risk prior to their investment.
 They will often require you to show what investment you have already made in the business - have you funded it yourself?
 Have you engaged friends and family?
 Have you utilised Innovate UK funding (or other grant funds)?
-This is in stark contrast with the USA where venture capital is much more freely available and investors will take far greater risks with their money at earlier stages.
+This is in stark contrast with the USA where venture capital is much more freely available, and investors will take far greater risks with their money at earlier stages.
 In the UK, there’s no need to consider ‘institutional’ venture capital investors until you have achieved a few milestones in the business development.

 Where can you find the angels?